-Despite the prevalence of 12-step groups like Alcoholics Anonymous and readily available inpatient treatment centers, alcohol dependence remains high in this country, and communities may pay for that problem in ways large and small.
-According to the CDC, excessive alcohol consumption costs in 2006 reached $223.5 billion.
-Much of that cost came from the business sector, as alcoholism causes huge losses in workplace productivity.
-In some communities, alcoholism could lead to increased taxes, as fewer people are working and paying taxes.
-Over time, this cost could really add up.
+Despite the prevalence of 12-Step groups like Alcoholics Anonymous and readily available inpatient treatment centers, alcohol dependence remains high in this country, and communities may pay for that problem in ways large and small.6 According to the CDC, excessive alcohol consumption costs in 2006 reached $223.5 billion.7 Much of that cost came from the business sector, as alcoholism causes huge losses in workplace productivity.
+In some communities, alcoholism could lead to increased taxes as fewer people are working and paying taxes.

-If women choose to drink during pregnancy, they can also cause long-term damage to their unborn babies.
-These babies may have heart defects, vision problems, learning disabilities or behavioral problems.
+Women whodrink during pregnancy can also cause long-term damage to their unborn babies, including heart defects, vision problems, learning disabilities or behavioral problems.
 In many cases, these problems will not go away as the child grows.
-According to the Alcohol Policies Project, alcohol problems are estimated to occur in one to two live births per 1,000 in the United States each year.
-Some of these babies may need intensive medical care that the mothers simply cannot pay for, meaning that the community might be asked to foot the bill.
-Other babies may just not survive the withdrawal process they face at birth.
-That’s a loss that’s much too difficult to put a price on.
-If women choose to drink during pregnancy, they can also cause long-term damage to their unborn babies.
+According to the Centers for Disease Control, alcohol problems are estimated to occur in one to two live births per 1,000 in the United States each year.9 Some of these babies may need intensive medical care that the mothers simply cannot pay for, meaning that the community might be asked to foot the bill.
+Other babies may just not survive the withdrawal process they face at birth.10 That’s a loss that’s much too difficult to put a price on.

 Are You Addicted?

-Alcohol addictions can be difficult to spot, especially for people who are surrounded by family members and friends who drink on a regular basis.
-If the behavior seems normal, it can be hard for these alcoholics to tell when their behavior seems to cross the line into addiction.
+Alcohol addiction can be difficult to spot, especially for people who are surrounded by family members and friends who drink on a regular basis.
+It can be hard to tell when a drinker’s behavior seems to cross the line into addiction.

-Admitting that alcohol is a problem can be frightening for many people, and they may fear that their friends or family members will criticize them for their addictions.
-It’s important to remember that addictions are simply too dangerous to be left alone, and that most people will respect a person who chooses to get help.
-It’s the best way to keep a catastrophe from taking place.
+Admitting that alcohol is a problem can be frightening for many people, and they may fear that their friends or family members will criticize them.
+It’s important to remember that addictions are simply too dangerous to be left alone and that most people will respect the one who chooses to get help.

-While addictions to alcohol might look different in different people, those who can answer “yes” to questions like this are typically considered at risk for alcoholism, and should seek out help:
+While addictions to alcohol might look different in different people, those who can answer “yes” to the following questions are typically considered at risk for alcoholism and should seek out help: